Hkiri-Emna/Named_Entities_Lexicon_Project/README.md

 this is a bilingual Arabic-ENglish Named entity Lexicon. this ressource was developped by Hkiri Emna

-Named entities	Arabic-English Pairs
+Named entities (person,organisation and location) Arabic-English Pairs Person	27480
-Person	27480
 Organization	17237
 Location	 4036
-Overall	48753
+Overall	Arabic-English Pairs 48753